Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

-In this section, a detailed explanation about the main concept behind the proposed IDENAS method will be provided.
+In this section, a detailed explanation about the main concept behind the proposed MICS-EFS method will be provided.
 The method comprises three major components:

-\begin{itemize} \item[--] Measurement: explores the internal dependencies of an arbitrarily given configurations.
-This evaluation yields a numerical result known as the reconstruction cost, which reflects the accuracy of reconstructing the outputs from the given input to capture the underlying dependencies within the data.

-\item[--] Search algorithm: focuses on defining the optimal input-output configuration of the model by a search algorithm, including an alternative approach to feature selection.

-\item[--] Modeling methodology: describes the implementation of a new evaluation procedure that utilizes the reconstructed data generated by the proposed method. \end{itemize}
+\begin{enumerate} \item \textit{Measurement:} measure the dependencies of an arbitrarily given input-output configuration.
+Here, this evaluation yields a numerical result known as the reconstruction cost, which reflects the accuracy of reconstructing the outputs from the given input to capture the underlying dependencies within the data. \item \textit{Search algorithm:} focuses on determining the optimal input-output configuration of the model by a search algorithm.
+It serves as an effective and ideal alternative approach to feature selection. \item \textit{Modeling methodology:} describes the implementation of a new evaluation procedure that utilizes the reconstructed data generated by the proposed method. \end{enumerate}

-By delving into these components, a comprehensive understanding of the IDENAS method and its functioning can be gained.
+By delving into these components, a comprehensive understanding of the MICS-EFS method and its functioning can be gained.